stipje/preview/README.md

 ## Motivation

-I made this small library to practice my JavaScript skills.
-It's also one of the school assignments I had to work out.

 This short piece of code is written to improve my jQuery skills.
 It’s an assignment for Fontys Hogescholen ICT & Media Design.

 ## Installation